bda-research/node-crawler/README.md

 0.2.2
  - Fix relative link bug, all a.href should be absolute when crawling a remote URL
- - Updated default jQuery to 1.8.3
+ - Updated default jQuery to 1.8.3, request to 2.12.0, genericpool to 2.0.2
+ - Fixed memory leak by adding the autoWindowClose option
+ - Added memory leak test

 0.2.1
  - Updated jsdom to 0.2.19